Twin-2/FarmingGame-helper/README.md

 1.3.2 - 11/13/2022 - Fixed security issues within dependacies.

+1.3.2 - 1/11/2023 - Add uuid's to player cards for specific deletion

 ## Development Goals

 - Expand cards to hold total wealth.
 Appropriately subtracting and adding when you harvest and buy property.